 Operator terminals are rugged and compact, featuring a keypad and multi-line display.
 They allow the operator to log on & off, stop and start production, select downtime reasons and view key metrics such as current and target production rates, without having to leave the machine area.

 The system can set a digital interlock to prevent the machine from being restarted until the operator selects a reason for any major stoppage - this ensures that reasons are recorded.
-Machine speeds are also monitored to warn of slow running.
+Machine speeds are also monitored to warn of slow running and to enable machine speed optimisation.

 In effect any time related actions can be accurately recorded, tracked and analysed.
 For example it is possible to segment and record the sequence of any breakdown, changeover, setup, materials or operator waiting times.
 This gives you all the information regarding Availability and Performance allowing you to fully understand where your manufacturing losses originate.